henrythedeveloper/pokemon-classifier-with-lime/docs/api_docs.md

 - `generate_textual_explanation(explanation, top_indices, class_labels, img)`: Creates text-based explanations for each top prediction.

 ## model.py
-- `load_model()`: Loads the ViT model and class labels, configuring them for classification.
+- `load_model()`: Loads the ViT model and processor directly from Hugging Face, along with class labels.
+It sets up the model for prediction, mapping indices to labels and vice versa.

 Each function has been optimized for use in Streamlit and works with the ViT model.